New World Order (The Falcon and the Winter Soldier): Casting

 The episode stars Sebastian Stan as Bucky Barnes, Anthony Mackie as Sam Wilson, Wyatt Russell as John Walker, Erin Kellyman as Karli Morgenthau, Danny Ramirez as Joaquin Torres, Georges St-Pierre as Georges Batroc, Adepero Oduye as Sarah Wilson, and Don Cheadle as James "Rhodey" Rhodes.
-Also appearing are Desmond Chiam, Dani Deetté, and Indya Bussey as the Flag Smashers Dovich, Gigi, and DeeDee, respectively, Amy Aquino as Barnes' therapist Dr. Raynor, Chase River McGhee and Aaron Haynes as Wilson's nephews Cass and AJ, Ken Takemoto as Yori, Ian Gregg as Unique, Miki Ishikawa as Leah, Vince Pisani as a loan officer, Alphie Hyorth as a government official, Rebecca Lines as Senator Atwood, Jon Briddell as Major Hill, Miles Brew as Colonel Vassant, Charles Black as Carlos, and Akie Kotabe as Yori's son RJ.
+Also appearing are Desmond Chiam, Dani Deetté, and Indya Bussey as the Flag Smashers Dovich, Gigi, and DeeDee, respectively, Amy Aquino as Barnes's therapist Dr. Raynor, Chase River McGhee and Aaron Haynes as Wilson's nephews Cass and AJ, Ken Takemoto as Yori, Ian Gregg as Unique, Miki Ishikawa as Leah, Vince Pisani as a loan officer, Alphie Hyorth as a government official, Rebecca Lines as Senator Atwood, Jon Briddell as Major Hill, Miles Brew as Colonel Vassant, Charles Black as Carlos, and Akie Kotabe as Yori's son RJ.
 Archival audio of Chris Evans as Steve Rogers from Avengers: Endgame is heard in the episode.

-Filming and visual effects

-Filming took place at Pinewood Atlanta Studios in Atlanta, Georgia, with Skogland directing, and P.J.
-Dillon serving as cinematographer.
-Location filming took place in the Atlanta metropolitan area and in Prague.
-Feige encouraged Skogland to use her own directing style rather than trying to match with the MCU films, and she chose to use different camera work that was "more off-kilter than Marvel usually is" to create a more intimate feeling.
-This included opening the episode with Wilson quietly ironing, and using "shallow focus and interesting camera angles" for Barnes' therapy scenes.
-She felt the latter would allow the audience to get inside Barnes' head.
-For Wilson's opening action sequence, Skogland wanted the audience to feel like they were with the character, and researched how people use Go Pro cameras when jumping out of airplanes.
-Skogland wanted the final scene, introducing Walker as the new Captain America, to be "hero-ise[d]", using low angles and "sneaky imagery" to make it more difficult to see Walker's face.
-Visual effects for the episode were created by Weta Digital, QPPE, Cantina Creative, Trixter, Crafty Apes, Stereo D, Digital Frontier FX, and Tippett Studio.